 Body heat: Excess body heat is very appealing to mosquitoes.
 People who have recently exercised and pregnant women are especially susceptible.

-Blood type: Type O blood is preferred by mosquitoes when given the choice.
+Blood type: Type O blood is preferred by mosquitoes when given a choice.

 How Dangerous Are Mosquitoes?

 Every year, mosquitoes are responsible for approximately one million deaths around the world.
-Serious diseases like malaria, dengue, Zika virus, and West Nile virus are all caused by mosquitoes.
-While potentially harmful pests like venomous spiders and wasps can usually be located and extracted from your property, mosquitoes are often too populous to eliminate completely.
-In other words, mosquitoes can be controlled, but because they are outdoor insects that breed in huge numbers, they are almost impossible to eliminate completely.
+Serious diseases like malaria, dengue, Zika virus, and West Nile virus are caused by mosquitoes.
+While potentially harmful pests like venomous spiders and wasps can usually be located and extracted from your property, mosquitoes are often too populous to eliminate.
+In other words, mosquitoes can be controlled, but because they are outdoor insects that breed in huge numbers, they are almost impossible to eliminate.

 You might not think of mosquito bites as a threat to your health, but protecting yourself is incredibly important.